skeoop/skeoop.github.io/git/intro-git.md

 # Bus Ticket Counter
 by Bill Gates

-Counts the number of tickets sold for a collection of buses.
+Counts the number of tickets sold for a fleet of buses.
 Written in Java and requires Java version 8 or newer.
 Based on my [elab](https://elab.cpe.ku.ac.th) program.
 ```

 Markdown is widely used to create web pages and the syntax is simple.
 Learn Markdown here:

 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) on Github explains Markdown in one page